00f2ff/global-old/README.md

  - First NR-PC routes, but later multi-location routing driven by Dijktra's
 - PC size boosting as more goods flow through it
 - Add more resource types and prices
+  - Also manufacturing, so resources to one PC will cause PC to produce a different kind of resource
 - Introduce space-constrained trains
   - Measure quantity of goods according to how many containers they fill on a train car
 - Size-constrained railway depots + ability for PCs to build more infrastructure